Beethoven Thesaurus - Content

 - General topical subjects: Terms from fields external to the field of music, such as general history, medicine, psychology, sociology, philosophy, etc. (e.g. French Revolution; Economics--Vienna--1800, etc.).

 - Works list: Terms that classify Beethoven’s complete works by genre (such as Symphonies; Concertos; etc.) in an alphabetical listing of all works by Opus, WoO, Hess, or other thematic catalog numbers, with cross-references.
-These terms may be used in Major Subject or Subject searches and limits.
-The genre terms or opus numbers may also be used to search for editions of Beethoven’s works in the “Beethoven Scores” index.
+The genre terms or opus numbers may also be used to search for editions of Beethoven’s works in the library's online catalog.